QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

     Generic programming is an approach to programming that focuses on designing algorithms and data structures so that they work in the most general setting without loss of efficiency.

-In that sense, it is important to think of generic programming not as a set of rules to apply about decomposing taxonomies of structure, but rather as an interactive approach in attempting to uncover generality without any performance overhead
+In that sense, it is important to think of generic programming not as a set of rules to apply about decomposing taxonomies of abstractions, but rather as an interactive approach in attempting to uncover generality without any performance overhead

-As we will see, the core approach is to treat data-structures and algorithms as loosely coupled as possible, is contradiction to the "isa" approach of object-oriented programming
+As we will see, the core approach is to treat data-structures and algorithms as loosely coupled, and is in direct contrast to the "isa" approach of object-oriented programming

 Setup